Cartucho/SurgT_labelling/README.md

 ## Labelling instructions for the SurgT MICCAI challenge

 You will be labelling the bounding boxes by clicking on the same target in both images.
-You want to guarantee that the centre of the bounding box is always targeting the same tissue region.
+You want to guarantee that the **centre** of the bounding box is always targeting the same tissue region.
 For the SurgT challenge, the annotators are never allowed to use `i`nterpolation, automation or external intervention to aid their labelling!

 #### Definitions

 For each target bounding box:

+- `is_visible_in_both_stereo`
+Set `is_visible_in_both_stereo = False` if the target's centre point is **(1) fully out-of-view** or **(2) fully occluded** in either the left or right image, in other words only when the target's centre is compelety NOT visible in 1 (one) of the stereo images.
+Otherwise `is_visible_in_both_stereo = True`.

 - `is_difficult`
-Set `is_difficult = True` if the human annotation of the bounding box was too difficult, or there were conflicting opinions between annotators.

-- `is_visible_in_both_stereo`
-Set `is_visible_in_both_stereo = False` if the target's centre point is **fully out-of-view** or **fully occluded** in either the left or right image, in other words only when it is compelety invisible in one of the stereo images.
-Otherwise `is_visible_in_both_stereo = True` even if `is_difficult = True`.
+Set `is_difficult = True` if the target's centre **(1) annotation is too difficult**, or there are **(2) conflicting opinions between annotators**, or **(3) there is fast-camera-motion**.
+The frames that are marked as difficult (`is_difficult = True`) do not affect any of the metrics/scores and the trackers are stopped at those frames.
+In practice, in our benchmarking tool, the difficult frames are simply ignored and the trackers are re-initialized after going through those difficult frames.
+The reason for marking frame-pairs as difficult during (3) fast-camera-motion, is that it is possible to have error in the stereo-camera's synchronization.
+Therefore, the left and right image may be captured at slightly different timestamps, which is a problem during fast-camera-motion since the target will no longer be imaged consistently between the stereo images.
+The faster the camera moves, the easier it is to notice synchronization errors.
+By labeling these image-pairs as `is_difficult = True` they are correctly ignored by the benchmarking tool.

+The trackers are only initialized or re-initialized in image pairs where the target's centre is both visible (`is_visible_in_both_stereo = True`) and not difficult (`is_difficult = False`).

 #### How to label?